Search

 Description of the project

-Today, air quality is a major global health concern.
+Today, air quality is a major concern for our health on a global scale.
 Public transport is often presented as a greener alternative, as it reduces pollutant emissions per kilometer traveled.
 However, they are not totally pollution-free.
 The wear and tear of components used in rail operations, such as wheels, rails, ballast, pantographs, catenary and brakes, generates polluting particles.

 These particles tend to accumulate more in underground rail enclosures due to the confinement effect.
 Unfortunately, studies on the impact of this pollution are still rare.
 That’s why Trapapart has launched a research project on the subject.